 Entry into VAST is competitive.
 Students should have a strong academic transcript and PSAT scores of 55 or higher for each sub-score.
 VAST students are expected to maintain at least a 2.0 GPA while attending Vermont Tech or they will be required to return to their sending high school.
-VAST students are also expected to adhere to all policies and procedures outlined in the student handbook.
+To be eligible for a VAST diploma, students must have a minimum of a 2.0 GPA and meet the minimum number of credits as required by the state of Vermont.
+VAST students are also expected to adhere to all policies and procedures outlined in the Vermont Tech student handbook.